gibatronic/sequenza/README.md

 });
 ```

-the above snippet will take ≈ 1 second to log `#1`, ≈ 2 for `#2` and ≈ 3 for `#3`, then it's going to repeat 2 more times.
+The above snippet will take ≈ 1 second to log each number, then it's going to repeat 2 more times.

-you may also use Sequenza as a clock, to call a function between certain amount of time:
+You may also use Sequenza as a clock, to call a function between certain amount of time:

 ```js
 var ticks = 0;